ataraxie/codeshovel/README.md

 For conveinence, we also provide endpoints for listing files and methods within the repository:

-* To get the file list:
+* `GET listFiles/`: Retrieves the list of files in a repo at a SHA

 ```
 curl TBD
 ```

-* To get the method list:
+* `GET listMethods/`: Retrieves the list of methods for a file at a SHA

 ```
 curl TBD